 Note: The needle comes out of the orange tip.
 NEVER put your thumb, fingers, or hand over the orange tip. - With your other hand, remove the blue safety release by pulling straight up without bending or twisting it. - Place the orange tip against the middle of the outer thigh at a right angle (perpendicular) to the thigh.
+The auto-injector can be administered through clothing.
 While holding the leg firmly in place, swing and firmly push the orange tip against the outer thigh until it "clicks".
-Hold firmly against the thigh for approximately 3 seconds (count slowly: 1, 2, 3) to deliver the drug.
+Hold firmly against the thigh for approximately 3 seconds (count slowly: 1, 2, 3) to deliver the medication.
 The injection is now complete. - Remove the auto-injector from the thigh.
 The orange tip will extend to cover the needle.
 Massage the injection area for 10 seconds.
 Get emergency medical help right away.
 The child may need further medical attention.
 Symptoms can reoccur, even hours later, so even if the child seems better, (s)he still needs emergency care.